 Perfect timing for this Gluten-Free Strawberry Rhubarb Crisp Recipe!
 As we Celebrated strawberry season and rhubarb season.
 Rhubarb is an underrated member of the produce world.
-It is high in fiber, Vitamin K, C and A. The flavor is very tart, and might not sound very appetizing in a dessert.
+It is high in fiber and vitamins K, C, and A. The flavor is very tart and might not sound appealing in a dessert.
 But when you pair it with strawberries and our Spring Honey, it bakes up magically!
 Consequently, it’s also an ideal time for farm-to-table eating.

-Ever cooked with Rhubarb before?
+Was I ever cooked with Rhubarb before?
 Not me.
-But this was delicious, easy and good.
+But this was delicious, easy, and good.
 And Crisp.

-When rhubarb grows in the garden, it’s so beautiful boasting a huge leafy presence.
+When Rhubarb grows in the garden, it’s so beautiful, boasting a huge leafy presence.
 When you cook with it, you use only the stalk.
-Rhubarb stalks will turn a beautiful blush red color, but that doesn’t actually indicate ripeness.
+Rhubarb stalks will turn a beautiful blush-red color, but that doesn’t indicate ripeness.
 You can tell how ripe it is by the size of the stalk.
 When the stalks are about 10 inches long, they’re ready to be harvested.
 Larger stalks will be tough, so don’t pick or buy those.

-My friend Joyce is always working to cut back on sugar, cut out the gluten and add fruits and veggies to every meal.
-This dessert is actually good for you and easy to make.
+My friend Joyce is always working on cutting back on sugar, cutting out gluten, and adding fruits and veggies to every meal.
+This dessert is good for you and easy to make.
 The leftovers are GREAT on top of greek yogurt the next morning!

-You know, a recipe is not truly perfect until you’ve added your own touch to it, we encourage you to play with your sweets.
-Call to your inner pastry chef to come out and play and change up this recipe.
+A recipe is not truly perfect until you’ve added your touch to it; we encourage you to play with your sweets.
+Call your inner pastry chef to come out and play and change up this recipe.
 Here are some ideas to spruce up this strawberry rhubarb crisp:

 - Mix in a tablespoon of your favorite nut butter